Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 Developmental psychology seeks to understand the influence of genetics (nature) and environment (nurture) on human development.

 Assess the importance of genetics and the environment in the process of human development

-Developmental psychology is the scientific study of changes that occur in human beings over the course of their life.
-This field examines change across a broad range of topics, including: motor skills and other psycho-physiological processes; cognitive development involving areas such as problem solving, moral understanding, and conceptual understanding; language acquisition; social, personality, and emotional development; and self-concept and identity formation.
-This field of psychology examines issues such as the extent of development through gradual accumulation of knowledge versus stage-like development, and the extent to which children are born with innate mental structures, versus learning through experience.
+Developmental psychology is the scientific study of changes that occur in human beings over the course of their lives.
+This field examines change and development across a broad range of topics, such as motor skills and other psycho-physiological processes; cognitive development involving areas like problem solving, moral and conceptual understanding; language acquisition; social, personality, and emotional development; and self-concept and identity formation.
+Developmental psychology explores the extent to which development is a result of gradual accumulation of knowledge or stage-like development, as well as the extent to which children are born with innate mental structures as opposed to learning through experience.